FrancisRussell/ferrous-actions/README.md

 No solution exists for the issue of the build artifact folder increasing in size.
-Rust is a fast moving language so it's expected that compiler bumps will cause the the folder to be rebuilt from scrach anyway before this becomes an issue.
+Rust is a fast moving language so it's expected that compiler bumps will cause the folder to be rebuilt from scratch anyway before this becomes an issue.
 The file access timestamp technique is unlikely to work here, since it's likely that necessary files are only having timestamps examined rather than their content read, which won't be reflected in the access time.